Best Chipmunk Poison (When Repellent Doesn’t Work)

 Get a free quote from top pest control companies in your area.

-If all preventative measures have been exhausted, you can poison the chipmunks to get rid of the infestation by using one of the products below.
-Poisoning the chipmunks can lead to secondary kills.
+If all humane options have failed, you can poison the chipmunks to get rid of the infestation.

-It’s important to note that some states are heavily regulated when it comes to the use of pesticides and insecticides, so it is wise to check your local laws before doing so.
+Also, keep in mind that some states are heavily regulated when it comes to the use of pesticides and insecticides.
+Always check your local laws before embarking on a killing spree.

 #1 – Farnam Just One Bite II Bar

-Farnam makes a range of pest repellents, traps, and poisons.
-These individually wrapped bars can be broken up, making it easier to place the poison hard to reach places such as chipmunk burrows.
+Farnam makes a wide range of pest repellents, traps, and poisons including the Just One Bite II.
+This product can be broken up, making it easier to place the poison hard to reach places such as chipmunk burrows.

-• Norway rats, roof rats and house mice may consume a lethal dose in a single...
+• Norway rats and house mice may consume a lethal dose in a single night’s...

-The Farnam Just One Bite II Bar features a nibble ridge making it easier for the chipmunk to chew on the chipmunk poison bait.
-A nice touch is that with each bait bar is individually wrapped, the bait will remain fresh for long-term storage.
+The bars also feature a nibble ridge making it easier for the chipmunk to chew on the chipmunk poison bait.
+Thanks to the individual wrapping, the bait will remain fresh for long-term storage.

 Pros: